GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 - By Hierarchy: A node inherits all permissions of the parent node, unless permissions of its own are defined.
 A permission granted at project level is inherited by all instances; where permissions at a lower level override a permission at a higher level.

-A permission set per item consists of the following dimensions:
-- C: Create
-- R: Read
-- U: Update
-- D: Delete

-Explanations:
-- Permissions per instance are defined both by class and by hierarchy: Access is allowed, if it is explicitly granted by class *and* not explicitly prohibited by hierarchy.
-- Example: If a  a permission is granted to a resourceClass, it is extended to all of its properties, unless overridden.
+Thus, the permissions of an individual resource are derived from both the class tree and the hierarchy tree with its nodes.
+However, the permissions of an individual statement are just derived from the class tree.

 ## Permission Concept

 First, let's discuss how permissions work with statements, as it is somewhat simpler when compared with resources.
 The class diagram shows at the top:
-- One to many permissions define a projectRole.
+- None to many permissions define a projectRole.
 Thus, a projectRole defines a set of permissions for a given project.
 - A roleAssignment connects a user to a projectRole.
 Upon login, none or one roleAssignment is created per project.
 In many cases this assignment is based on the user's group membership (or user role) in a user directory or it is manually administered.
-- For example, a user having a projectRole named SpecIF:Reader, may see the statements (relations), wheras a projectRole named SpecIF:Editor allows to create, read, update and delete statements.
+- For example, a user having a projectRole named *SpecIF:Reader* may see the statements (relations), wheras a projectRole named *SpecIF:Editor* allows to create, read, update and delete statements.
 Finer grained permissions can be granted, as we will see below.

 In its lower part, the class diagram shows a permission target, which is an abstraction for project, statementClass and propertyClass.
 It means that there is none or one permission for each of the permission targets.
 If a target does not have a permission, the parent's permission applies.
 - A role's permission pointing to a propertyClass defines the access rights for all instances of that class, no matter which statementClass (also resourceClass) makes use of it.
 Thus, multiple propertyClasses must be defined, if different permission vectors are needed depending on the statementClass (or resourceClass).
 - A role's permission pointing to a statementClass defines the access rights for all instances of that class.
 The same access rights apply to all of the instance's properties, unless overridden by a permission pointing at a propertyClass.
 - A role's permission pointing to a project applies to the whole project, unless overridden at a lower level.